 Chair’s Introduction

-On behalf of the Board, I am pleased to present our Corporate Governance Report for the year ended 30 June 2022 in the context of the UK Corporate Governance Code 2018 (‘the Code’), our chosen corporate governance framework.
-The Board believes that strong corporate governance, shareholder engagement and engagement with other stakeholders are critical to the success of our strategy outlined in the Strategic Report for the year ended 30 June 2022, and to delivering long-term, sustainable shareholder value.
+On behalf of the Board, I am pleased to present our Corporate Governance Report for the year ended 30 June 2024 in the context of the UK Corporate Governance Code 2018 (‘the Code’), our chosen corporate governance framework.
+The Board believes that, with high standards of corporate governance, including shareholder engagement and engagement with other stakeholders, are critical to the success of our strategy. outlined in the Operational Review section of our 2024 Annual Report, and to delivering long-term, sustainable shareholder value.

 Purpose, Values and Culture